Electrica/modModal/README.md

 ## Configuration

-Now, you'll want to change references to simplemodal in the files in your new copied-from-simplemodal repo to whatever name of your new Extra will be.
+Now, you'll want to change references to simpleModal in the files in your new copied-from-simpleModal repo to whatever name of your new Extra will be.
 Once you've done that, you can create some System Settings:

 - 'mynamespace.core_path' - Point to /path/to/my/extra/core/components/extra/